ASFHyP3/hyp3-docs/docs/using/api.md

 ![POST /jobs execute](../images/post_jobs_execute.png)

-If your jobs were submitted successfully you should see a `Code 200` response and JSON response of your job list, with some additional job attributes filled in.
+If your jobs were submitted successfully you should see a `Code 200` and a JSON response of your job list, with some additional job attributes filled in.

 ## Querying jobs

 You can `GET` job information from the `/jobs` endpoint.
-You may provide query parameters to filter jobs which jobs are returned:
+You may provide query parameters to filter which jobs are returned:
 ![GET /jobs query](../images/get_jobs_query.png)

 For our above examples, you can get the RTC job that was submitted with the default options by